guptaishan17/guptaishan17/README.md

  ## 🛡️ About Me :

-  🚀 I’m currently learning - Network Security, Vulnerability Assessments, and Digital Forensics.
+  🚀 I’m currently learning - Network Security, Deep Learning Models for Cybersecurity, Vulnerability Assessments, and Digital Forensics.

   🤝 I’m looking to collaborate on - Cybersecurity Projects, Hackathons, and CTF Challenges.